ShlomyR/Arkanoid_game/README.md

 12. In the terminal run `cmake -G "MinGW Makefiles" .` .
 13. Then run `mingw32-make` .
 14. Then `.\main` enjoy!!!.

+# Arkoined Brick Style Game

+Arkoined Brick Style Game is a classic arcade game inspired by the popular brick-breaking games of the past.
+The objective of the game is to control a paddle and use it to bounce a ball, breaking bricks that are arranged in various patterns.
+The player must aim to clear all the bricks on the screen while preventing the ball from falling off the bottom of the screen.

+## Features

+- Intuitive paddle control using keyboard.
+- Physics-based ball movement and collision detection.
+- Different types of bricks with varying point values.
+- 3 levels with increasing difficulty.
+- Score tracking and high score leaderboard.
+- Sound effects and visual effects for an immersive experience.

 ## Usage